TourTerrible/spotify-friends-activity/README.md

 - Extract files after downloading FriendActicityExtension.zip
 - Open chrome and go to extension manager or simply chrome://extensions
 - Turn on developer mode, click on load unpacked, select the extracted folder.
+- You need to be logged in your web browser to fetch friend activity.